tetra-framework/tetra/README.md

   - Component library packaging

-    Every component belongs to a "library"; their JS & CSS is packed together for quicker browser downloads.
+    Every component is part of a "library," and their JS and CSS are combined for faster browser downloads.

   - Components with overridable blocks